ianstormtaylor/slate/packages/slate-react/src/plugins/ANDROID.md

 The problem does not present itself if the word is surrounding by spaces before the `strong` tag.

 A possible fix may be to surround the word with a `ZERO WIDTH NO-BREAK SPACE` represented as `&#65279;` in HTML.
-It appears in React for empty paragraphs.
+It appears in React for empty paragraphs.#

+## Other stuff

+In API 28 and possibly other versions of Android, when you select inside an empty block, the block is not actually empty.
+It contains a `ZERO WIDTH NO-BREAK SPACE` which is `&#65729` or `\uFEFF`.

+When the editor first starts, if you click immediately into an empty block, you will end up to the right of the zero-width space.
+Because of this, we don't get the all caps because I presume the editor only capitalizes the first characters and since the no break space is the first character it doesn't do this.

+But also, as a side effect, you end up in a different editing mode which fires events differently.
+This breaks a bunch of things.

+The fix (which I will be attempting) is to move the offset to `0` if we find ourselves in a block with the property `data-slate-zero-width="n"`.